PiyushNavade/over_the_wire_solutions/bandit/04_readme.md

 ## Solution
 1. Login as bandit3.
+2. Use the command `cd inhere` to change the workng directory.
-2. Use the command `ls -a`.
+3. Use the command `ls -a`.
 The file is called '...Hiding-From-You'.
-3. Use the command `cat ...Hiding-From-You` to get the password to bandit4.
+4. Use the command `cat ...Hiding-From-You` to get the password to bandit4.